CorpSouth/configs-and-dotfiles/README.md

 Special thanks to Jake@Linux for the original script, I hope my tip about the 'nohup' made the simply wonderful script even more fun!

-Basically this is just a script that only requires the fzf fuzzyfinder utility, available on most distributions.
+Basically this is just a script that I had borrowed and tweaked so that it only requires the fzf fuzzyfinder utility, available on most distributions.
 It feeds an fzf search query to be launched in a terminal emulator (tty) session.
-It is recommended for i3 users to assign a for_window rule to float and center the terminal with this script.
+It is recommended for i3 users to assign a for_window rule to float and center the terminal with this script, using the class (title) definition.
 Recommended geometry is 50x15.

 # About: My i3 Window Manager/i3-Gaps Configuration